Best No Credit Check Business Loans: The Essential Guide

 What are No Credit Check Business Loans?

-Business lenders review your personal and business credit score when you apply for financing.
-Most lenders conduct a hard credit check or a soft credit pull to review your credit history and score.
+Business lenders review your personal and business credit scores when you apply for financing.
+Many lenders conduct a hard credit check or a soft credit pull to review your credit history and score.
 Lenders want to ensure you’re creditworthy before approving a loan.

-However, business owners with bad credit or no credit history wouldn’t qualify for most loans that require checking credit.
+However, business owners with bad credit or no credit history wouldn’t qualify for most loans that require a credit check.
 Some alternative financing options might not require a credit check.
 More than likely, though, most of these funding arrangements do check credit but have low minimum credit score thresholds.

 What types of Business Loans might not require a Credit Check?

-Most traditional business loan lenders base approval on your credit score, time in business, and annual revenue.
+Most traditional business loan lenders, such as banks or credit unions, base approval on your credit score, time in business, and annual revenue.
 But some alternative funding solutions focus more on your business performance to compensate for a low credit score.
+The financial health of your business is weighed more heavily than your credit score.

 Here are some business funding options that might not require a credit check or are forgiving of a low credit score.